“At the University of Bolton, we take great pride in providing a quality, supportive learning environment for our students.”

 The University welcomes applications from international students from all over the world.
 We try to make the application process as simple and as fast as possible for our international applicants.

 We use a wide variety of teaching and learning methods.
-You can expect lectures, seminars, clinical simulation, service user simulations, work-based learning, seminars and group discussion, tutorials, guided study, and using virtual learning environments (VLE) and e-learning packages.
+You can expect lectures, seminars, clinical simulations, service user simulations, work-based learning, seminars and group discussion, tutorials, guided study, and using virtual learning environments (VLE) and e-learning packages.
 Problem-based learning is an essential element of the course and allows you to identify your individual learning needs and develop critical thinking.
 You’ll also need to undertake a significant amount of personal study, including general background reading, preparing for seminar activities, working on assignments and revising for examinations.

 Your studies will start by developing your underpinning knowledge of core medical science and the professional standards of a physician associate.
 You’ll learn clinical skills in our state-of-the-art Clinical Simulation Suites at the University – these are simulated clinical environments complete with simulated patients that allow us to mimic emergency clinical scenarios in a safe and supportive environment.
 This allows you to learn how to manage such situations and gain experience of the procedures and personnel involved before you further develop these skills in genuine clinical environments under supervision during your work-based practice placements.
 You’ll also begin to build a portfolio to demonstrate your development of competence in these clinical skills.

-Once you have developed the key underpinning medical science knowledge, you’ll learn how to make safe clinical decisions and interpret the investigations and imaging you have ordered to further a patient’s diagnosis and care – this will prepare you for your role as physician associate.
-Throughout the programme, you’ll be closely supported in both the University and clinical settings and our focus will be on helping you to achieve your individual learning needs.
+Once you have developed the key underpinning medical science knowledge, you’ll learn how to make safe clinical decisions and interpret the investigations and imaging you have ordered to further a patient’s diagnosis and care – this will prepare you for your role as a physician associate.
+Throughout the programme, you’ll be closely supported in both the University and clinical settings, and our focus will be on helping you achieve your individual learning needs.

 In addition to learning how to diagnose and care for adults in hospital and other care settings, you’ll also learn to practice in different clinical specialisms, including paediatrics, General Practice, mental health, and emergency medicine.
 Other placement opportunities based on local health needs, your interests or learning needs may also be available.